Fiets huren

 In Amsterdam, more than 500 free tap points are installed.

 From little fountains to actual taps.
 An interactive map of tap points in Amsterdam is made available by Waternet.
+Very useful when you’re on the road!.

 Tap water is safer to drink than bottled water.

 Soft plastic bottles (PET) can leach chemicals into the water they contain.
 Researchers found that the longer the water sits inside the bottle, the higher the concentration of certain chemicals.
 Tap water may be even healthier than water from a store bought bottle!
 Most bottled water is sold in soft plastic also known as polyethylene terephthalate (PET).
-Research shows that PET may be an endocrine disruptor, altering our hormonal systems.* Although this type of plastic is BPA free, phthalates in bottles can still seep into your water, especially when exposed to high temperatures or stored for an extended period of time.
-Some companies, such as Poland Spring, use plastic #7 for their 3-gallon water bottles.
-This type of plastic contains BPA, which has been banned in countries around the world, including the European Union and China, due to its toxicity.
-BPA exposure is linked to multiple health effects including fertility issues, altered brain development, cancer, and heart complications.
+Research shows that PET may be an endocrine disruptor, altering our hormonal systems.* Although this type of plastic is BPA free, phthalates in bottles can still seep into your water, especially when exposed to high temperatures – a hot summer day – or stored for an extended period of time.